odkr/lpassh-add/MANUAL.rst

 it with. **ksh**, for example, creates temporary files to handle command substitutions (i.e., ```...``` expressions) unless the command is built into **ksh**.
-As a consequence, **ksh** will write your LastPass master password to a temporary file if you do *not* use the LastPass agent *and* use an askpass utility.
+As a consequence, **ksh** will write your LastPass master password to a temporary file if you disable the LastPass agent *and* use an askpass utility (the default is to use the LastPass agent and to *not* use an askpass utility).
 Keep in mind that your **sh** may be a symlink to **ksh**.
-That said, this is just an example.
+This is just an example, however.
 There are a lot of shells out there.
 Use a reasonably modern and mainstream one, if possible. **bash** v5.0.11(1), **dash** v0.5.10.2, **mksh** R57, **oksh** v5.2.14, **yash** v2.49, and **zsh** v5.7.1 should all be fine.